danielytics/sophia-engine/docs.md

 ```
 scene:
- - <node-name>:
+ <node-name>:
    type: entity
    components:
      <component-type>: <component attributes>
    children:
      <node-name>: ...
      ...
- - <node-name>:
+ <node-name>:
    type: group
    children:
      <node-name>: ...
     ...
 ```

-The root is always `scene` and contains a list of nodes.
+The root is always `scene` and contains a map of nodes.
 Each node has a name (the YAML key) a `type`, type specific attributes and `children`.
 Children is a list of child nodes (and have the same node structure).

 Available node types are: `group`, `entity` and `template`.